Processing math: 46%

-Iwona Cieslik ; Marcin Kozik ; Piotr Micek - On-line coloring of $I_s$-free graphs
+Iwona Cieslik ; Marcin Kozik ; Piotr Micek - On-line coloring of Is-free graphs

 dmtcs:3472 - Discrete Mathematics & Theoretical Computer Science, January 1, 2005, DMTCS Proceedings vol. AF, Computational Logic and Applications (CLA '05) - https://doi.org/10.46298/dmtcs.3472

-On-line coloring of $I_s$-free graphsArticle
+On-line coloring of Is-free graphsConference paper

 Authors: Iwona Cieslik 1; Marcin Kozik 1; Piotr Micek 1